 PLEASE NOTE: Price is per person and based on two people sharing a twin/double room.
 Single room supplements and upgrades are not included.

-We depart Folkestone by Eurotunnel mid-morning and pause for lunch in Amiens.
-We then follow a direct and scenic route to Château-Thierry via Roye, Noyon and Soissons, expecting to arrive at the hotel late afternoon.
+We depart Folkestone by Eurotunnel at around 9am and pause for lunch in Amiens.
+We then follow a direct and scenic route to Château-Thierry via Roye, Noyon and Soissons, expecting to arrive late afternoon.

-Allowing time for a morning visit the underground cellars of the Mercier champagne house, the cruise departs Epernay at 12 noon with lunch on board and continues to the village of Port-à-Binson.
+Allowing time for a morning visit the underground cellars of the Mercier champagne house, the cruise departs from the Champagne village of Ay at mid-day with lunch on board, and continues to the village of Port-à-Binson, around 19km downstream

-Allowing time for an initial visit by coach to the heritage museum La Maison Champenoise at Œuilly, we plan our cruise departure for 12 noon, again with lunch on board, and an afternoon cruise as far as Dormans.
+Allowing time for an initial visit by coach to the heritage museum La Maison Champenoise at Œuilly, we plan our cruise departure late morning, again with lunch on board, as we cruise as far as Jaulgonne.

-For our final day of cruising we re-board at La-Ferté-sous-Jouarre and follow more of the great meanders of the Marne, through the villages of Arementères-en-Brie, Isles-les-Meldeuses, La Charmoye and Trilport before we conclude in the fine city of Meaux, notable for its 12th Century Bishop's Palace, now housing the regional museum, Cathedral of St Etiénne, and the most comprehensive Great War Museum in all of France.
+For our final day of cruising we re-board at La-Ferté-sous-Jouarre and follow more of the great meanders of the Marne, through the villages of Arementères-en-Brie, Isles-les-Meldeuses, La Charmoye and Trilport before we conclude in the fine city of Meaux, cruising some 44km on the day.

 After checking out of our hotel we make for Reims where we enjoy a free morning and time for a relaxed lunch in the city centre.
 We reassemble to depart Reims at 14:00 in step with an early evening return crossing.